Sep 01, 2022 By Aspen Homes In Tretower House Updates

 - Taking the decision to use no gas on site, the homes will be heated using electric-run air source heat pumps.

-- EV charging points to encourage the use of electric cars.
+- Providing car charging ports on each house to encourage the use of electric vehicles.

 - Installing fibre broadband to the new homes to encourage working from home.